zetoris/Stillwater/README.md

 # Stillwater
-Small application to start local apache web server and monitor it status.
+Small application that starts a local apache web server and monitors it status.

 Created to maintain local private wiki on mediawiki engine.